thomas-hervey/Typescript_projects/README.md

 - Which to use? "is a" relationship (use inheritance) vs "has a " relationship (use composition)
   - "MatchReader is a CsvFileReader"
   - "MatchReader has a reference to CsvFileReader"

+## Static classes
+- When we want to call a method on a class without first creating an instance of that class, then calling the method.
+- This is useful because it allows us to pre-configure a declaration within a class.
+See https://www.udemy.com/course/typescript-the-complete-developers-guide/learn/lecture/15066856#overview for an example